aimms/documentation/webui/table-widget.rst

 .. note::

-   These features of the Table are available from AIMMS 4.86 or higher versions.
+   These features of the Table are available as an Experimental Feature from AIMMS 4.86 onwards.

 On the Table Widget header you can find the icons for the download/upload actions: